2022 HR Tomorrow Speakers

-Jill Hauwiller, Founder and Principal Consultant, Leadership Refinery.
-Jill Hauwiller is the founder and principal consultant at Leadership Refinery, a career and leadership development consulting firm in the Twin Cities.
-She has nearly 20 years of experience in global talent management, leadership assessment & coaching, and career strategy & transition.
+Jill Hauwiller, Owner and Principal Consultant, Leadership Refinery.
+Jill Hauwiller is Owner and Principal Consultant at Leadership Refinery, a leadership and organizational development consulting firm in the Twin Cities.
+She has over 20 years of experience in Global Talent Management, Leadership Assessment & Coaching, and Organizational Culture & Inclusion.
 She has worked in and with global organizations, top-ranked business schools, and professional services firms.
 Jill specializes in coaching high potential leaders through career changes and accelerated development, using a future-focused and strengths-based approach to creating sustainable change.
-Jill earned her Bachelor of Arts degree in Communication and German from the University of Minnesota-Duluth, and her Master of Arts in Communication from Bethel University, with an emphasis in Conflict Management and Emotional Intelligence.
+Jill earned her Bachelor of Arts Degree in Communication and German from the University of Minnesota-Duluth, and her Master of Arts in Communication from Bethel University, with an emphasis in Conflict Management and Emotional Intelligence.
 Jill speaks to local and national audiences on leadership and career development.
-In addition to being a credentialed coach with the International Coaches Federation (ICF), she is certified to use many tools and assessments, which she applies to her executive coaching and facilitation.
+In addition to being a credentialed coach with the International Coaching Federation (ICF), she is certified to use many tools and assessments, which she applies to her executive coaching and facilitation.

 Tiffany Kramlich, HR Director, Land O'Lakes.
 She has an MBA from the University of St Thomas.
 She has worked as a strategic HR Executive for over 20 years, working in a global capacity in several industries, including agriculture, chemical and medical device.
 Tiffany earned a mindfulness and meditation certification two years ago from Breathe of Life Yoga.
 She completed her Life Coach certification in September, 2021.